Jazan Province: Ethnography

 The Arabic language is spoken by over 90% of the inhabitants.
-Parts of Jazan was claimed to be part of a "Greater Yemen" by many Yemenis despite never being ruled from Yemen since the fall of the Himyar Kingdom at 525 CE.
-Since that period, the areas of Jazan province has been mostly independent and it has also been part of the First Saudi state during the 18th century.
-Jazan has been annexed by Saudi Arabia in 1932 and was defended from a Yemeni invasion that lead to the Saudi–Yemeni war in 1934 and Imam Yahya suspended Yemen's claim to the province in the treaty of Taif.
-Though many Yemeni nationalists continued to claim jazan until the issue was settled formally and finally in the Saudi-Yemeni border agreement of 2000.
+Parts of Jazan have been claimed to be part of a “greater Yemen” by many Yemenis despite not having been ruled from Yemen since the fall of the Himyar Kingdom in 525 CE.
+Since then, the areas comprising Jazan Province were mostly independent, and they also formed part of the First Saudi state during the 18th century.
+Jazan was annexed by Saudi Arabia in 1932 and was defended against a Yemeni invasion, which led to the Saudi–Yemeni war in 1934, after which ʾImām Yaḥyā suspended Yemen’s claim to the province in the Treaty of aṭ-Ṭāʾif.
+Nevertheless, many Yemeni nationalists continued to claim Jazan until the issue was settled formally and finally in the Saudi-Yemeni border agreement of 2000.

 Climate

 Jazan Province's climate is impacted by tropical winds, and the weather is generally very hot in summer and mild in winter, except for the mountain highlands, where temperatures are moderate and there is rainfall throughout the year.